 Table of Contents

-This is not test; it’s bug with embedded links within Featured Snippets, Google confirmed in blog post after many users thought it was a test.
+This is not a test; it’s a bug with embedded links within Featured Snippets, Google confirmed in a blog post after many users thought it was a test.

 Google’s Featured Snippet feature appeared to contain a bug that other search marketers called “shady as hell.”
 However, a Google spokesperson clarifies that it was a bug, not a feature.